Who Is Uketsu?

 Kurihara reads the 16 windows as intentional.
 The house is performing normalcy to anyone looking at it from outside.
 All those windows say: nothing to hide here.
 Meanwhile, the interior hides its most important spaces completely.

-The Author overlays the two floor plans and makes the key discovery: the walled-off dead space on the first floor aligns precisely with the corners of the child’s windowless room and the windowless bathroom.
+The Author overlays the two floor plans and makes the key discovery.
+The walled-off dead space on the first floor aligns precisely with two corners.
+One belongs to the child's windowless room and one to the windowless bathroom.
 The dead zone is not a void.
 It is a vertical tunnel connecting the two.

 Yanaoka pulls out of the purchase.